Energy giant BP sees record profits of $28bn

 The windfall tax only applies to profits made from extracting UK oil and gas.
 The rate was originally set at 25%, but has now been increased to 35%.

 Oil and gas firms also pay 30% corporation tax on their profits as well as a supplementary 10% rate.
-Along with the new windfall tax, that takes their total tax rate to 75%, although companies are able to reduce the amount of tax they pay by factoring in losses or spending on things like decommissioning North Sea oil platforms.
+Along with the new windfall tax, that takes their total tax rate to 75%.

+However, companies are able to reduce the amount of tax they pay by factoring in losses or spending on things like decommissioning North Sea oil platforms.